 - Rising bile in the throat

-You may be suffering from acid reflux disease if symptoms are persistent and experienced on a daily basis, check with a doctor.
+You may be suffering from acid reflux disease if symptoms are persistent and experienced on a daily basis, consult a doctor.

 - Soda beverages

-- Smoking: This activity can affect the digestive system and the esophagus.
-If a regular smoker suffers from this, consider quitting or at least dramatically reducing the amount of cigarettes smoked.
+- Smoking: The habit oftentimes affects the digestive system and the esophagus.
+If a heavy to moderate smoker, consider quitting or at least dramatically reducing the amount of cigarettes smoked.

-- Shed Tight Clothing: Wearing clothes or belts that are tight around the waist can trigger it.
+- Shed Tight Clothing: Wearing tight clothes or belts around the waist can trigger an episode.

-- Snacking Before Bed: Avoid eating 2 or 3 hours before going to bed or laying down to give the body time to digest the food eaten.
+- Snacking Before Bed: Avoid victuals 2 or 3 hours before going to bed or laying down to give the body time to digest the food consumed.

-- Lose Weight: If you are a few pounds overweight or even obese, losing weight can help stop regular occurrences of discomfort.
+- Lose Weight: If someone is a few pounds overweight or even obese, losing weight generally helps stop regular occurrences of discomfort.

-- Exercise: Going for a walk after each meal will help the body digest.
-If that’s not possible for every meal, do it at least once a day after the heaviest meal (usually supper).
+- Exercise: Going for a walk after meals will assist the body’s digestive process.
+If that’s not possible, do so at least once a day after the heaviest meal (typically supper).

-Note: These are simply tips and information that I’ve collected, they’re not professional medical advice and not intended to replace professional medical care.
+Note: These are simply my collection of tips and research notes, not professional medical advice.
+Treatments are not intended to replace professional medical care.